 - Reviewing recent policy changes impacting student loans, stimulus checks, and required minimum distributions that may grow one’s wallet.

-A Zoom link will be provided prior to the event.
 For questions, please contact sps-wealthmanagement [[at]] columbia [[dot]] edu.